-The Requard Center program provides hospital-level care 24-hours a day, seven days a week through a core team of healthcare professionals, in several disciplines, including rehabilitation nursing, physical therapy (PT), occupational therapy (OT), speech/language therapy (SLP), case management and outcomes management.
+The Requard Center program provides hospital-level care 24-hours a day, 7 days a week through a core team of health care professionals, in several disciplines, including rehabilitation nursing, physical therapy (PT), occupational therapy (OT), speech/language therapy (SLP), case management and outcomes management.

 Admission to Requard

 Patients who are over the age of 18, in acute rehabilitation and demonstrate impairments from a variety of health conditions may be referred to the Requard Center.

 - Cardio-pulmonary dysfunction

 - Hip fracture